In the Warsaw Caves Conservation woods are the entrances to the caves camouflaged with large boulders

 Warsaw Caves address: 289 Caves Road, Warsaw, Ontario, Canada

-Warsaw Caves Hours and Entrance Fees:
+Warsaw Caves Hours and Entrance Fees

-Historical information about the Warsaw Caves sign
+Historical sign with information about the Warsaw Caves near Peterborough

 Warsaw Caves Historical Sign